tristhaus/pollynom/README.md

 | Exponential function to base *e* | `exp` |
 | Natural logarithm, base *e* | `ln` |

-The named functions require that the argument be placed in parenthesis.
+The named functions require that the argument be placed in parentheses.
 A valid function is thus:

     abs(x^2.3 + x*(sin(x)))